Jacqueline is a Senior Finance Lawyer and has been in practice for over 25 years.

-Jacqueline's passion is for Mary's Meals, the Scottish charity which combines the fight against hunger and poverty by providing daily meals in schools and nurseries for some of the world's poorest children bringing children back to education.
-She is a community ambassador and volunteer speaker giving presentations virtually and in person.
-She has just completed lots of little walks totaling 159km in the month leading up to Christmas 2020 walking every day and has raised over £3,200.
-In 2019, she was the guest speaker at the Global Trade Review Awards Dinner for Mary's Meals.
+Jacqueline's passion is for Mary's Meals, in the fight against hunger and poverty by providing daily meals in schools and nurseries for some of the world's poorest children in 20 countries.
+She is a community ambassador and volunteer speaker.
+In May 2019, she was guest speaker at the Global Trade Review Awards Dinner for Mary's Meals.
+Today Mary's Meals is now feeding over 2 million children every school day bringing children back to education.
+She is delighted to nurture her links with GTR.

 Bar & Court Admissions